zealbell/TetrisView/README.md

                                        a composite example is a TetrisView with a single framelayout containing an imageview and a textview

-  2. **TetrisClick(ViewGroup$FrameLayout)** which can contain TetrisView-kids/children and at the same time and handles click listeners according to the shape of each TetrisView rather than by its default bounding box/rectangle.
+  2. **TetrisClick(ViewGroup$FrameLayout)** which can contain TetrisView kids/children and at the same time and handles click listeners according to the shape of each TetrisView-shape rather than by its default bounding box/rectangle.
 > Also - Each TetrisView is made up of blocks which have equal dimensions.